1874 New Zealand census

-The number of Chinese living in New Zealand was shown to have almost doubled from the previous census in 1871, from 2640 to 4796.
-Only one Chinese woman was said to live in the country.
+The number of Chinese living in New Zealand was shown to have almost doubled from the previous census in 1871, from 2640 to 4816.
+Over 4000 of these worked on the gold fields as miners, sluicers or water-race cutters.
+Only two Chinese women were said to be living in the country: one in Otago and one in the Chatham Islands.